Conditional Builds

 %bcond_without openssl

-to %bcond_without
+to without

-remainder of the spec file can be left unchanged.
+or vice versa.
+The remainder of the spec file can be left unchanged.

 Check whether an option is enabled or disabled